juiyangchang/CarND-Term1-Traffic-Sign/README.md

 GoogLeNet-like networks when applied with the first test image from the web.
 Both networks conclude that circular shapes is probably important for classifying this image.
 One thing worth noticing is that, the GoogLeNet feature maps, despite being more blurred, is less likely to react to a local area in the background.
 On the other hand, there are multiple feature maps in the VGG-16-like network being reactive to the top left corner.
 I think this provides a proof of the image augmentation being helpful in fitting to local noises.
+The networks also seem to be trying to identify the truck in the middle of the sign as we can see multiple feature maps showing a white block in the middle of surrounding circle.

 ***VGG-16-like***
 ![][image10]